Operation Doppelschlag: Plan

+Prelude

+On 17 July, Grand Admiral Erich Raeder was informed that Adolf Hitler was becoming even more reluctant to allow the big ships in Norway to be used against Arctic convoys.
+Pleased, as Hitler was, of the arrival of Köln at Trondheim, it was to be kept for defensive operations only, even though a defensive strategy would be difficult for the crews of the big ships.

 Operation

 Convoy PQ 18 sailed from Iceland on 7 September 1942.
-It was sighted on 8 September by a long-range reconnaissance aircraft and again on 10 September by an Ice Palace U-boat.
-On 10 September, the ships of operation Doppelschlag departed Narvik to move north to Altenfjord.
+It was sighted on 8 September by a long-range reconnaissance aircraft and again on 10 September by an Eispalast U-boat.
+On 10 September, the ships involved in Doppelschlag departed Narvik to move north to Altenfjord.
 The German ships were sighted by British submarines and Tigris mounted an abortive attack.
 The ships arrived at Altenfjord early the following day.
-The Doppelschlag commanders, Vice-Admiral Oskar Kummetz in Scheer, and Vice Admiral Otto Ciliax ashore, pressed for permission to sortie but Hitler's insistence that no damage should befall the ships so restricted their freedom of action that Admiral Erich Raeder, the Navy's supreme commander, cancelled the operation.
+The Doppelschlag commanders, Vice-Admiral Oskar Kummetz in Scheer and Vice Admiral Otto Ciliax ashore, pressed for permission to begin the sortie but Hitler's insistence that no damage should befall the ships so restricted their freedom of action that Admiral Erich Raeder, the professional head of the Kriegsmarine, cancelled the operation.
 The attack on Convoy PQ 18 was left to the Luftwaffe and the U-boat arm.

 Aftermath

 Analysis

 The German surface fleet had little effect on the passage of Convoy PQ 18, though its latent threat forced the commitment of many Allied vessels to Operation EV, the escort operation.
-The British thought that the failure of the German ships to attack Convoy PQ 18 was caused by British measures to defeat a sortie.
+The British thought that the failure of the German ships to attack the convoy was caused by their measures to defeat a sortie.
 In his report, Admiral Tovey wrote that the German ships remained at Altenfiord for several reasons.
-The strength of the fighting destroyer escort acted as a deterrent, the presence of British submarines off the Norwegian coast, German knowledge of Operation Orator, the Search and Strike Force of torpedo-bombers based at Vaenga, the continuous reconnaissance by RAF aircraft of the German anchorages and the awareness of the Home Fleet heading north-east on 12 September.
+The strength of the fighting destroyer escort acted as a deterrent, as did the presence of British submarines off the Norwegian coast, German knowledge of Operation Orator, the Search and Strike Force of torpedo-bombers based at Vaenga, the continuous reconnaissance by RAF aircraft of the German anchorages and the awareness of the Home Fleet heading north-east on 12 September.

 In 1977, the British historian Peter Smith wrote that the German decision not to commit the ships to an attack on Convoy PQ 18 had been taken weeks before the convoy sailed based on the German analysis of the operation against Convoy PQ 17.
 The Luftwaffe claimed the sinking of a cruiser, a destroyer, two escort ships and 22 merchant ships and the U-boats claimed 16 ships of 113,963 GRT and cut the Luftwaffe total to twenty ships and 131,000 GRT.
 Colonel-General Hans-Jürgen Stumpff, the commander of Luftflotte 5, claimed that his aircraft has sunk 142,216 GRT of shipping but Convoy PQ 17 lost eight ships to air attack, nine to U-boats and seven to attacks by both.
 The Germans did not know that the convoy had been scattered against an attack by ships; the Luftwaffe thought that its attacks had caused the convoy to scatter and this mistaken impression affected later German plans.